EOSIO/eosio.cdt/README.md

 - If in your smart contract you would like to use a `typedef` of some type to another, simply add those to here.
 Where `new_type_name` is the new type name and `type` is simply what you are aliasing from.
 ##### abi structure :: structs
 - ```structs``` is a JSON array of objects, where each object has three fields ( `name`, `base` and `fields` )
 - If in your smart contract you create a new structure that is not one supplied by `eosiolib`, we are going to express that here.
-Some confusion will ultimately arise if using the `EOSIO_ABI` macro and the method style of writing your actions, because they go here too.
+Some confusion will ultimately arise if using the `EOSIO_ABI` macro and the method style of writing your actions, [developers.eos.io "The ABI Macro & Apply"](https://developers.eos.io/eosio-cpp/docs/abi) and ["Creating an Action"](https://developers.eos.io/eosio-cpp/docs/this-does-not-exist), because the implicitly generated ```action``` class will go here too.
 - `name` is the stripped name of the struct/class (i.e. no namespaces, just the name of the class), if using the method style, this is the name of the method.
 - `base` is what class that class inherits from (same thing only the stripped name), or "" if it doesn't inherit from any class.
 For the method style this is always "".
 - `fields` is a JSON array of objects with two fields (`name` and `type`), these express the fields of the class we are referencing.
 For the method approach, these will be the arguments to your method.